 When a sailing dinghy, windsurfer or kayak capsizes they are usually within a couple of swim strokes of their crew.
 Some craft, particularly SUP’s and surf skis, require a safety leash (in good condition and properly attached) as they can easily get away in a capsize situation.
-Never leave your craft in an emergency situation as it is far easier to spot than a person in the water.
+Never leave your craft in an emergency situation as it is far easier to spot from a distance than a person in the water.

 Use the Buddy System

 Always sail, paddle, row with someone else, especially in cold water conditions.
 Let a reliable friend or relative know when and where you are going and when you expect to return.
 Diligently contact them upon your safe return.
-If you are launching from Jericho Beach stop in at the JSCA office to let us know when and where you are going and when you expect to return.

 Be Aware of Sunset